postmodern/chruby/CONTRIBUTING.md

 * Additional features should go in separate files within `share/chruby/`.
 * All new code must have [shunit2] unit-tests.
-* If a feature is out of scope or does more than switches Rubies, it should become their own project.
+* If a feature is out of scope or does more than switches Rubies, it should become its own project.
 Simply copy the generic [Makefile] for shell script projects.

 ### What Will Not Be Accepted